dexie/dexie-website-old/cloud/docs/best-practices.md

   // When making a todo-list sharable, we need to create a realm that is 1-1 tied to the todo-list: const computedRealmId = getTiedRealmId(todoList.id) return db.transaction('rw', db.todoLists, db.realms, db.members, () => {
-    db.realms.put({
+    db.realms.upsert(
-      realmId: computedRealmId, // Use a primary key computed from the main object in the realm.
+      computedRealmId, // Use a primary key computed from the main object in the realm.
+      {
         name: todoList.name,
         represents: 'a to-do list',
-    })
+      }
+    )
     db.todoLists.update(todoList.id, {
       realmId: computedRealmId, // move todo-list into new realm })